(Photo courtesy of NetPS Plant Finder)

 A slow growing, spineless variety with long, light green, narrow leaves that emerge vertically and arch back; suckers gradually to form a dense stand; distinctive white flowers when rosettes mature; a great visual accent for rockeries or dry gardens

 Candelabrum Agave features bold spikes of white cup-shaped flowers rising above the foliage in late winter.
-It has attractive light green foliage.
+It has attractive light green evergreen foliage.
 The succulent narrow leaves are highly ornamental and remain light green throughout the winter.
-The fruit is not ornamentally significant.

 Candelabrum Agave is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.